hackclub/hackclub/playbook/workshops/dodge/linear_enemy_movement.md

 This code functions very similarly to the code that made the player sprite move in [step 3's linear player movement](linear_player_movement.md).
-Open that if you want a reminder for how this works.
+Open that if you want a reminder of how this works.

 ## Add It To Your Own Code